 1. Antibiotics Do Not Cure Everything

 It should be kept in mind that antibiotics do not kill viruses.
-That means they cannot treat common cold or flu.
+That means they cannot treat the common cold or flu.
 People start taking antibiotics for their common cold.
 Rather they should consult a doctor and tell their symptoms very precisely, so that doctor can identify whether it is a bacterial or viral infection.